 Hampshire College endorses the code of the National Association of Educational Buyers (NAEB).

-When obtaining goods and services for the college, staff should understand and follow this code.
-It is a guide to our behavior that will help us maintain high standards of courtesy, integrity, and honesty.
+When obtaining goods and services for the College, staff should understand and follow this code.
+It is a guide to behavior that will help us maintain high standards of courtesy, integrity, and honesty.

 NAEB CODE OF ETHICS